Skip to main content

 Correlation idUser-supplied ID to correlate or search the scheduled workflows.

-Schedule startChoose the date & time for the scheduler to start running.
+Schedule startChoose the date and local time for the scheduler to start running.
 It should be in the format yyyy-mm-dd hh:mm (a/p)m.
 This field is optional.

-Schedule endChoose the date & time for the scheduler to stop running.
+Schedule endChoose the date and local time for the scheduler to stop running.
 It should be in the format yyyy-mm-dd hh:mm (a/p)m.
 This field is optional.

 Start schedule paused?If selected, the schedule will be paused (so it will not run) upon creation.
 It is helpful when you don’t want to run the workflow scheduler, such as during maintenance.
 To resume the scheduled executions, this needs to be unpaused.